Opinion | J.D. Vance’s repulsive spin about Putin and Ukraine faces a new test

 “Timken’s position represents a clear embrace of the McConnell lane and will put to the test the laziness of the Vance/Mandel position with GOP primary voters,” Democratic strategist Justin Barasky told me.

-Vance has taken a ton of heat recently for claiming “I don’t really care what happens to Ukraine one way or the other.”
+Vance has taken a ton of heat recently for claiming, “I don’t really care what happens to Ukraine one way or the other.”
 In that appearance, Vance added that “Mexican fentanyl” is a much bigger problem, describing the southern border as a “total war zone.”

 This has been a constant refrain from Vance: